scaleway/serverless-api-framework-python/docs/source/configuring.rst

 ---------

 The first step is to create a Serverless instance, which maps to a function namespace.
-When deploying, the `srvless` CLI will look for a Serverless instance in the global scope.
+When deploying, the `scw-serverless` CLI will look for a Serverless instance in the global scope.

 .. code-block:: python